What it does

-In subtropical environments, the disease is mostly initiated by sclerotia (up to 2 million of which can be produced per square meter in a diseased crop).
+- in subtropical environments, the disease is mostly initiated by sclerotia (up to two million of which can be produced per square meter in a diseased crop).

 In tropical ecosystems, however, the role of sclerotia in initiating the disease is uncertain.
 In any case, the pathogen does not produce aerially dispersed spores; its dispersal is essentially dependent on hyphae running on plant tissues and producing new infections

 Sheath blight has symptoms similar to stem rot and stemborer infestation.
 To confirm the cause of disease, check for irregular lesions usually found on the leaf sheaths (initially water-soaked to greenish gray and later becomes grayish white with brown margin).
 Also check for presence of sclerotia.

 Sheath blight is considered to be an important disease next to rice blast.
 Rice sheath blight is an increasing concern for rice production especially in intensified production systems.